This comprehensive program includes 20 courses. Please click the course title below to scroll to the course description:

-This course will provide the students with knowledge of the principles and analysis of Holter recordings.
-Students will be taught how to identify, describe, select and apply various different protocols.
-Proper skin preparation to avoid artifacts will be emphasized in this course as well as the identification of arrhythmias and the correlation of these arrhythmias to reported symptoms in the diary.
-Students will gain confidence in their skills and abilities in hooking up holter monitors while providing safe and professional patient care.
+This course will provide you with knowledge of the principles and analysis of Holter recordings.
+You will be instructed on how to identify, select, document and apply various different protocols of the scanning software.
+The identification of arrhythmias and diary/symptom to rhythm correlation is the key component in Holter Scanning.
+You will gain confidence in your skills and abilities with analyzing Holter monitor recordings and creating a final diagnostic report.

 This course provides a basis for understanding how the delivery of patient care can be improved through the appropriate application of information management systems.
 Students will learn how to use information management systems appropriately, both at theoretical and practical levels.
 Focus will be placed on increasing awareness in their role within the larger schema of health informatics and on building requisite knowledge and competence to use information effectively in the patient’s interest in collaboration with other members of the healthcare team.